david-istvan/cas-grad-faq/README.md

 - As the examination is supposed to be public, members of the public may also have questions.
 These are asked at the end, and the chair may limit them to 15 minutes.

 ##### Q: What should the written and oral reports demonstrate?
-- The proposal should demonstrate that successful pursuance of the research will yield a substantial contribution to the body of knowledge of Computer Science / Software Engineering.
+The proposal should demonstrate that successful pursuance of the research will yield a substantial contribution to the body of knowledge of Computer Science / Software Engineering.

 ##### Q: What are the potential outcomes of the examination?
-***TODO check with Jacques***
+The potential outcomes of the examination are: ***[TODO: Jacques?]***
+- ...